 The company's significant accounting policies are described in Note 1 of the Notes to Consolidated Financial Statements in the Annual Report.
-Significant accounting pronouncements that have recently become effective and may have a significant effect on the company's accounting policies and estimates are described below.
+Significant accounting pronouncements that have recently become effective and may have a significant effect on the company's accounting policies and estimates are described below and were adopted by the company effective January 1, 2007, as discussed in Note 2 of the Notes to Condensed Consolidated Financial Statements herein.

-Description

-Assumptions & Approach Utilized

-Effect if Different Assumptions Used

-Fair Value Measurements
+Description Assumptions & Approach Utilized Effect if Different Assumptions Used Fair Value Measurements Statement of Financial Accounting As defined in SFAS 157, fair value is the The company's assessment of the